scobru/baluni/README.md

 ## License

-BALUNI is released under [[LICENSE|GNU AGPLv3]], which details how it can be used and distributed.
+BALUNI is released under [GNU AGPLv3](LICENSE.md), which details how it can be used and distributed.

 ## Contact and Support